Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/README.md

 ## How to Use this tutorial

 The aim of this tutorial is for you to understand aspects of **multi-tenancy** in Azure Active Directory (Azure AD) from an *app developer's perspective*.
 The assumption is that you will follow each chapter in a successive fashion, as the concepts involved are built on top of the previous topic and explanations may not be repeated.
-Before proceeding to **Chapter 1**, you might wish to go through  [Prerequisites below](##-Prerequisites) to get familiar with a few important terminologies.
+Before proceeding to **Chapter 1**, you might wish to go through [Prerequisites below](##-Prerequisites) to get familiar with a few important terms.

 ## Contents